 Note 3: In determining the number of appointed competent supervisors, the nature and scope of work being performed, shall be taken into consideration.

-Note 4: If enough competent employee(s) have been appointed to assist the construction supervisor, the construction supervisor may supervise more than one site.
+Note 4: If a sufficient number of competent employee(s) have been appointed to assist the construction supervisor, the construction supervisor may supervise more than one site.